tbates/tbates.github.io/_posts/1945-04-10-technical-Linear-algebra.markdown

 Y3 = a<sub>31</sub> × b<sub>1</sub> + a<sub>33</sub> × b<sub>2</sub>

-These potentially quite large matrices of relations can be expressed in just 1-line of matrix algebra, which doesn't grow in complexity as the matrix rows and columns grow:
+These (potentially very large number) relations can be expressed in a single line of matrix algebra, which doesn't grow in complexity as the matrix rows and columns grow:

 **Y** = **a** × **b**